BAMresearch/awesome-BAMresearch/README.md

 - [MoDaCor](https://github.com/BAMresearch/MoDaCor) – new modular data corrections for any neutron or xray technique that produces 1D or 2D scattering/diffraction/imaging data.
 - [particle_concentration_from_dls](https://github.com/BAMresearch/particle_concentration_from_dls) – A python implementation for determining nanoparticle number concentrations from multi-angle dynamic light scattering (DLS) measurements.
 Based on [https://doi.org/10.1007/s11051-020-04840-8]()(https://doi.org/10.1007/s11051-020-04840-8).
 - [analyse_dls_with_contin](https://github.com/BAMresearch/analyse_dls_with_contin) – This repository contains Python code and a Jupyter Notebook running the original CONTIN program by S. Provencher on every DLS measurement (dynamic light scattering, aka. photon correlation spectroscopy, PCS) read from *.ASC files.
+- [Utah-SAXS-Tools](https://github.com/BAMresearch/Utah-SAXS-Tools) – The Utah SAXS Tools (USToo), adapted for Python 3, originally by David P. Goldenberg, 2009-2012
+- [logbook2mouse](https://github.com/BAMresearch/logbook2mouse) - This library reads a measurement logbook and associated project/sample information and generates a script for a SAXS instrument.
+Currently still under development.
+- [MOUSEDataPipeline](https://github.com/BAMresearch/MOUSEDataPipeline) – Tools for (automatic) processing of the new MOUSE datafiles

 #### Radiobiology - TOPAS and the inclusion of nano particles
 - [nBio_docs](https://github.com/BAMresearch/nBio_docs) – TOPAS-nBio Documentation